matrix-org/dendrite/WIRING.md

  * Reads new events and the current state of the rooms from logs writeen by the Room Server.
  * Reads the position of the read marker from the Receipts Server.
  * Makes outbound HTTP hits to the push server for the client device.

+## Application Service

+ * Receives events from the Room Server.
+ * Filters events and sends them to each registered application service.
+ * Runs a separate goroutine for each application service.

+# Internal Component API

+Some dendrite components use internal APIs to communicate information back and forth between each other.
+There are two implementations of each API, one that uses HTTP requests and one that does not.
+The HTTP implementation is used in multi-process mode, so processes on separate computers may still communicate, whereas in single-process or Monolith mode, the direct implementation is used.
+HTTP is preferred here to kaffka streams as it allows for request responses.

+Running `dendrite-monolith-server` will set up direct connections between components, whereas running each individual component (which are only run in multi-process mode) will set up HTTP-based connections.

+The functions that make HTTP requests to internal APIs of a component are located in `/<component name>/api/<name>.go`, named according to what functionality they cover.
+Each of these requests are handled in `/<component name>/<name>/<name>.go`.

+As an example, the `appservices` component allows other Dendrite components to query external application services via its internal API.
+A component would call the desired function in `/appservices/api/query.go`.
+This would send an internal HTTP request, which would be handled by a function in `/appservices/query/query.go`.
+In single-process mode, no internal HTTP request occurs, instead functions are simply called directly, thus requiring no changes on the calling component's end.